suzanamelomoraes/angular-todolist/README.md

 # AngularTodolist

-- Application developed with the main goal to learn and practice CRUD (Create, Read, Update, Delete) principles in Angular and also the basics concepts of this framework.
+- Application developed with the main goal to learn and practice CRUD (Create, Read, Update, Delete) principles in Angular and TypeScript and also the basics concepts of this framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.